Skip to main content

 How much stamp duty would I pay moving up in Bexley?

-What does a typical extension actually cost in Bexley in 2026?
+What does a typical extension cost in Bexley in 2026?

 Compare nearby London boroughs

-Nearby by median property value — useful if you're weighing a move to an adjacent price tier.
+Nearby by average property value — useful if you're weighing a move to an adjacent price tier.
+A comparable trade-up in Newham would carry about £22,250 of stamp duty — £250 more than in Bexley.

 See all 33 London boroughs